Yousuf9963/phone-num-info/README.md

 # Donation

-# If you want to Donate Kindly click here Thank you.: https://www.buymeacoffee.com/junioprogrammer
+if you want to Donate Kindly click here Thank you.: https://www.buymeacoffee.com/junioprogrammer